3. The Science of Flight and

 While not actually flying and not remotely close to accurately representing a Quetzalcoatlus in size and weight, it was the hope of the paleontology community that the flapping pterosaur model would at least give the appearance of flying.
 However their plans failed on May 17, 1986 when in front of the national media, their model RC pterosaur unceremoniously dove into the ground and broke its neck.
 According to the newspapers it was a ‘pterrible ptragedy’.

 This is not a close call: pterosaurs could not have flown in today’s atmospheric environment.
-Applications of aerodynamic equations show pterosaurs falling far short of meeting the requirements for obtaining flight in today’s atmosphere and the experimental efforts using RC models provide physical evidence confirming these conclusions.
-It should be alarming to all scientists and science educators that some paleontologists continue to claim that they understand how the pterosaurs flew when the evidence so overwhelming refutes their claim.
+The application of aerodynamic equations show pterosaurs falling far short of meeting the requirements for obtaining flight in today’s atmosphere, and the experimental efforts using RC models provide physical evidence confirming these conclusions.
+It should be alarming to all scientists and science educators that some paleontologists continue to claim that they understand how pterosaurs flew when the evidence is so overwhelming in refuting their claim.

 The intention of this chapter is to investigate the science of flight for the purpose of understanding why pterosaurs would not be able to fly in our present atmospheric environment.
 Yet this chapter stands on its own by deriving the Science of Flight Equations and thus greatly advancing our understanding of flight.
 Many readers may only be interested in understanding the science of flight, while others may be interested in the discussion concerning animal power so as to fully comprehend the paradox regarding flying pterosaurs.
 The readers who are interested in seeing the information regarding the animal power needed for flight should click on this link 'Calculating the Animal Power Available for Flight'.